QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Like Python, and unlike Matlab and Stata, there is a looser connection between Julia as a programming language and Julia as a development environment

-Because of this, you will have different options for editing code on your local computer or in the cloud
+Because of this, you have much more flexibility in how you write and edit your code, whether that be locally or on the cloud, in a text-editor or IDE, etc.

-Several of the options rely on `Jupyter <http://jupyter.org/>`_  which provides a browser-based interface to access computational kernels for different languages (e.g. Julia, Python, R, etc.)
+Several interfaces are built upon `Jupyter <http://jupyter.org/>`_  which provides a browser-based interface to access computational kernels for different languages (e.g. Julia, Python, R, etc.)

-While you will eventually use other editors, there are some advantages of starting with Jupyter while learning the language
+While you will eventually use other editors, there are some advantages to starting with Jupyter while learning Julia

-* It requires no installation if you used a cloud-based solution

 * Nicely formatted output in the browser, including tables, figures, animation, video, etc.

 * The ability to mix in formatted text and mathematical expressions between cells

 * Functions to generate PDF slides, static HTML, etc.

+* It requires no installation if you used a cloud-based solution

 Whether you end up using Jupyter as your primary work environment or not, you'll find learning about it an excellent investment